kiukairor/crdp/README.md

 # Right before starting
-Explanation of the variables involved below.
+Explanation of the variables involved below:
+- \<crdp-namespace\>: K8s Namespace that will hold CRDP resources.
 - \<domain-name\>: the domain name of your set up.
 It can be a local domain name.
 - \<crdp-hostname\>: it is the hostname you will reach out to.
 It should be something like 'crdp.\<domain-name\>'.
 For a local setup, you can simply add an entry in /etc/hosts to make your client resolve 'crdp.\<domain-name\>' to your worker nodes.
-- \<crdp-namespace\>: K8s Namespace that will hold CRDP resources
+- tls.key/tls.crt: they are the TLS credentials that will be used at the gateway level for incoming connections.
+You can either use existing ones or generate new ones on the fly as described below.
 - \<ciphertust-hostname\>: Hostname or IP address to your CipherTrust Manager.
 Your pods must be able to resolve to it and/or to reach the corresponding IP address.
-- tls.key/tls.crt: they are the TLS credentials that we will used at the gateway level for incoming connections.
-You can either use existing ones or generate new ones on the fly as described below.

 # Usage
 0. Create the namespace \<crdp-namespace\>.